tddschn/langchain-chain-of-verification/README.md

         show_intermediate_steps (bool, optional): Whether to show intermediate steps.
 Defaults to True.

     Returns:
-        str: The result (final answer) of the CoVE chain processing.
+        dict: The result (final answer) of the CoVE chain processing.
+See the example below, the dict between '###'s.

     Example:
         >>> result = create_cove_chain("What is the capital of France?")